-Pull the covering panel out from the bottom and slide it to the rear.
+1. Pull the covering panel out from the bottom and slide it to the rear.

-Lift the signal arm so it clicks into the OFF (up) position.
+2. Lift the signal arm so it clicks into the OFF (up) position.
 Ice can still be dispensed, but no more can be made.

-- 3. Lift the front of the storage bin and pull it out. - Empty the ice bin.
+- 4. Empty the ice bin.
 Use hot or warm water to melt the ice if necessary.
 Never use anything sharp to break up ice in the bin.
 This can damage the bin and dispenser mechanism. - 5.
 Wash with mild detergent.
 Rinse well.
-Do not use harsh or abrasive cleaners or solvents. - When replacing the bin, make sure it is pushed in all the way.
+Do not use harsh or abrasive cleaners or solvents. - 6.
+When replacing the bin, make sure it is pushed in all the way.
 Then push the signal arm down to the ON position to restart ice production.

-Using the ice and water dispensers
+Using the cold water and ice dispensers